getsentry/sentry-plugins/README.rst

 sentry-plugins
 ==============

 Extensions for Sentry.
-Includes Slack, GitHub, and HipChat.
+Includes Slack and GitHub.

 Install the package via ``pip``::